Phylum: Magnoliophyta - Class: Equisetopsida - Order: Fabales - Family: Fabaceae

 Black Medick is widespread and common throughout the UK and Ireland except in the far north.
 The plant is sometimes cultivated, particularly in the Mediterranean region where it also occurs, as a source of animal fodder.

-The medicks are members of the pea family, Fabaceae.
 This little flower is easily overlooked, because it often lies almost prostrate.